 However, remember that deactivating them is not enough – you need to delete them.

-Optimize Your Tables
+Optimize Your Tables for WordPress Speed Optimization

 - The phpMyAdmin interface allows WordPress users to conduct a database optimization query.
 Through phpMyAdmin, you will access your raw database.
 To reach phpMyAdmin, go to the Database menu and select cPanel.